-- Tape the Stories of God's Love children punch-out figures to blocks to make stand-up figures. - Put these figures and some additional blocks in the Story Time Area. - Have the children use the figures to retell the Bible story.
+- Tape the Stories of God's Love children punch-out figures to blocks to make stand-up figures.
+Put these figures and some additional blocks in the Story Time Area. - Show the children the teaching poster or the cover of the children's leaflet to help them recall the Bible story.
+Retell the Bible story and have the children use the figures to act out the Bible story as you retell it.